-A woman anticipates her menses on certain veset days, based on her previous menstrual pattern.
-Marital relations are forbidden on these days in order to minimize the risk that menstruation could begin during intercourse, causing an inadvertent violation of the laws of niddah.
-These days of separation are called onot perishah.
+A woman anticipates her menses on certain days, based on her previous menstrual pattern.
+These days are called onot perishah (times of separation) or veset days.
 Most women observe onot perishah on yom hachodesh, the haflagah, and onah beinonit.

-Sexual intercourse is forbidden during the onat perishah.
-Other forms of affection are permitted; you and your husband should use common sense in deciding what’s appropriate.
+Marital relations are prohibited on an onat perishah in order to minimize the risk that menstruation could begin during intercourse, causing an inadvertent violation of the laws of niddah.
+Other forms of affection are permitted; each couple should use common sense in deciding what’s appropriate.
 There is a custom in some communities to refrain from hugging and kissing.
-Additional restrictions which apply when the wife is a niddah (harchakot) do not apply at these times.
+Additional restrictions that apply when the wife is a niddah (harchakot) do not apply on an onat perishah.

-If a woman forgot to perform a bedikah on the onah beinonit (the thirtieth day from her previous menstrual period) or on her veset kavua (established period), she MUST do one afterwards and may not resume relations with her husband until she has done so.
+If a woman forgot to perform a bedikah on the onah beinonit (the thirtieth day from her previous menstrual period) or on her veset kavua (established period), she is required to do one afterwards and may not resume relations with her husband until she has done so.
 If, however, she missed the bedikah on another onat perishah, it is desirable but not required that she do one afterwards.

 Each onat perishah lasts for one onah, either daytime or night-time, corresponding to the beginning of the previous menstrual period.
 For example, a woman who began menstruating on the 15th of Nisan at night will observe an onat perishah on the 15th of Iyar at night.